 I met some incredible people during my trip.
 It’s embarrassing to admit, but I had always thought American people are very smiling but not actually warm or really caring (why on earth did I think that way?).
 It is quite the opposite.
 We got so much help from people we met and everyone was really kind.

 I realized only later that the North-American Tour was my only chance to see some songs from TBWKTM live (see below One Foot Boy and Pick Up Off the Floor from Orpheum Theater, Boston).
 Mika didn’t perform these songs during 2010 European tours.
 Also, I still think that the versions he did for songs like I See You and Touches You in Boston and New York are the best/one of the best versions I have ever seen.
-I will write more about Touches You later.

 Both gigs were very good, but the Boston gig will always be one of my favorite ever experiences.
 Mika was in a weird, funny and very relaxed mood.
 It was an excellent concert, I loved every second of it.
 The North-American Tour had a theme “1955”.
-I made a thank you card using old magazines from that year and gave it to him after the Boston gig.
+I made a thank you card using old magazines from that year and gave it to Mika after the Boston gig.

 Lovely memories.
 Even the worst ever security in New York makes me smile when I think about later.
 For some reason NYC security guys didn’t trust me at all.
 I’m a harmless looking, calm woman.
 Yet the security kept checking my first row ticket over and over again and I missed one whole song (Blue Eyes) because of that.
 I saw a lot of male fans in front row, dancing and jumping, some of them even drunk, and the security kept bothering me?
 My husband finds it still amusing and says every security knows the harmless looking ones are always the most dangerous ones.